roe-dl/weewx-airQ/README.md

-If you run several instances of WeeWX and transfer readings from one to the other by MQTT, parallel database access, or something, then you also need to install weewx-airQ at the target system and use an empty `[airQ]` section in `weewx.conf`.
+If you run several instances of WeeWX and transfer readings from one to the other by MQTT, parallel database access, or something, then you also need to install weewx-airQ at the target system and include `user.airQ_corant.AirqUnits` in line `prep_services`, but omit `user.airQ_corant.AirqService` in line `data_services`.
 That is because in initialization of the weewx-airQ extension several additional units and conversations are added to the lists in `units.py` They are neccassary to convert between ppm and ppb as well as µg/m<sup>3</sup>, mg/m<sup>3</sup>,